 Webb suggests returning to the tried-and-true laundry life hacks that kept our grandparents clean and green.
 They work equally well today.
 Her top tips are:

 “Ditch the chemicals.
 Natural detergents with eco-friendly ingredients help save our environment.
-Plain and simple, water is our most precious resource.
-The cleaner we keep it, the happier the earth and future generations will be.
+Plain and simple, water is our most precious resource and it’s a fantastic cleaning agent too.
+The cleaner we keep our products, the happier the earth and future generations will be.
+If you are working with a company that offers house cleaning in San Diego, ask if they’d be happy to use natural detergents in your home instead.
+Even if you don’t do the cleaning yourself, you can still be eco-friendly.

 Back away from the detergent.
 Less is more when it comes to detergent.
 Really.
 Seriously.
 You do not need to fill the detergent cup until liquid mutinies.